18F/handbook/docs/04-how-we-work/practice-areas/working-with-depts.md

 ## Other

 - Works with IT to plan and resource any internal infrastructure needs.
-- Works with Legal and Compliance to identify legal and compliance risks across service area projects and implement policies and tools to mitigate.
+- Works with Legal and Compliance to identify legal and compliance risks across practice area projects and implement policies and tools to mitigate.
 - Works with Administration as needed (e.g. software licenses).
 - Works with ProDev to identify training and certification needs and opportunities.